Data Analytics Bootcamp

 Types:

-• Horizontal containers – arrange elements side by side.
+• Horizontal containers – arrange elements side by side (used for columns or comparisons).

-• Vertical containers – stack elements top to bottom.
+• Vertical containers – stack elements top to bottom (used for sections or storytelling).

 1. Adding a Layout Container

-• Drag a Vertical Container from the Dashboard pane onto the canvas.
+• Drag a Vertical or Horizontal Container from the Dashboard pane onto the canvas.

-• Use a light background color to see boundaries while designing.
+• Apply a temporary background color to visually identify container boundaries during development.

 2. Container Structure